railwayapp/docs/src/docs/reference/logging.md

 title: Logging
 ---

-Logs for services deployed to Railway are made availabe for you to diagnose issues or track performance.
+Logs for services deployed to Railway are availabe to diagnose issues or track performance.

 ## How it Works

-Any build or deployment logs emitted to standard output or standard error ( eg. `console.log(...)`) is captured by Railway to be viewed or searched later.
+Any build or deployment logs emitted to standard output or standard error ( eg. `console.log(...)`) are captured by Railway to be viewed or searched later.

 ## Log Retention